rusnet-collaborators/notes/notes.md

 # Racket

 http://beautifulracket.com
-Beautiful Racket by Matthew Butterick
+Beautiful Racket.
+How to make your own programming languages with racket by Matthew Butterick
 * racket
+* own programming languages
 * Matthew Butterick